biocypher/documentation/docs/community/contribute-codebase.md

 ## Testing

-The project uses [pytest](https://docs.pytest.org/en/stable/) for testing.
+We use [pytest](https://docs.pytest.org/en/stable/) for testing in all projects.
 To run the tests, please run `pytest` in the root directory of the project.
-We are developing BioCypher using test-driven development.
+We follow the philosophy of test-driven development.
 Please make sure that you add tests for your code before submitting a pull request.

 The existing tests can also help you to understand how the code works.
 If you have any questions, please feel free to ask them in the issue tracker or on